Sō clan: History

 Alongside the Shōni clan, whose hereditary clan heads now regularly operated under Sō clan guidance, the Sō fought the Ōuchi numerous times across the Sengoku period (1467–1600), and later the Mōri and Ōtomo clans as well; the clan lost and regained their territory in Chikuzen province on Kyushu many times over the course of the period.
 In the end, the downfall of the Shōni, marked by Shōni Fuyuhisa's 1559 defeat at the hands of Ryūzōji Takanobu, brought an end to the Sō clan's territorial aspirations on Kyushu.

-Following a period of increased wakō predation, the Joseon-Japanese "Treaty of Tenbun" in 1547 (Tenbun 11) limited trading to the Joseon port of Pusan and also limited Sō clan commerce to 20 ships annually.
+Following a period of increased wokou predation, the Joseon-Japanese "Treaty of Tenbun" in 1547 (Tenbun year 11) limited trading to the Joseon port of Busan and also limited Sō clan commerce to 20 ships annually.

-The Sō clan submitted itself to Toyotomi Hideyoshi in 1587 and supplied troops for the Japanese invasions of Korea (1592-1598).
-The Sō sided with the Western Army at the Battle of Sekigahara (1600), yet they were not punished by Ieyasu.
-The prevalent theory is that Ieyasu sought to improve relations with Korea and China and therefore pardoned the Sō clan, which maintained its own diplomatic channel with Korea.
+The Sō clan submitted to Toyotomi Hideyoshi in 1587 and supplied troops for the invasions of Korea during the Imjin War.
+The Sō sided with the Western Army of Ishida Mitsunari at the Battle of Sekigahara (1600), yet they were not punished by Tokugawa Ieyasu.
+The prevalent theory is that Ieyasu sought to improve relations with Korea and China, and therefore pardoned the Sō clan, which had a diplomatic channel with Korea.

 The tozama Sō clan were allowed to continue to rule Tsushima.
 Tsushima and the area around Tashiro in Hizen Province were included in the clan's fief (han), rated as worth 100,000 koku for its diplomatic and economic importance, though its agricultural production was actually under 30,000 koku per year.
-After the clan managed to resume diplomatic relations with Korea, the Tokugawa shogunate entrusted it with diplomatic negotiations and trade with Joseon.
+After the clan resumed diplomatic relations with Korea, the Tokugawa shogunate entrusted it with conducting diplomatic negotiations and trade with Joseon.

-After the abolition of the han system in 1871, the last known head of the clan, Sō Shigemasa (Yoshiaki), was made Governor of Izuhara Prefecture (Tsushima, renamed).
+After the abolition of the han system in 1871, the last known head of the clan, Sō Shigemasa (Yoshiaki), was made Governor of Izuhara Prefecture, the renamed Tsushima Province.